 This even happens occasionally.
 And the budgets are also being shifted in this direction in the meantime, also taking Facebook and Google into account.
 Nevertheless, I have a feeling that the focus of many parties is still stronger on posters and street campaigning.

 The FDP is currently placing the spotlight quite intensively on Christian Lindner during the election campaign.
 Bearing in mind successful international campaigns like Macron and Trump, is that a clever strategy?

 Seen from a digital perspective, I must say that it makes a lot of sense.
 Convincing online presentations work best with clear emotional impact and authenticity.
 This requires the human factor, a person – and when you have the right person, one who can really motivate – content is communicated significantly better.
 Schulz is a great example of this, Christian Lindner does this very skillfully and has a highly personalized communication style and of course the CDU concentrates mainly on Angela Merkel.
 People like it when content is associated with a person and Lindner and Co. simply make that content more tangible.

 If we extract this from the political context and apply it to the B2B and B2C segments: people choose people.

-Can a party’s election strategy be successful without this cult of personality?
+Can a party’s election campaign strategy be successful without this cult of personality?
 Are there any other promising strategies for success in 2017?